Mandarin duck: Description

-The adult male has a red bill, large white crescent above the eye and reddish face and "whiskers".
-The male's breast is purple with two vertical white bars, the flanks ruddy, and he has two orange feathers at the back (large feathers that stick up similar to boat sails).
-The female is similar to the female wood duck, with a white eye-ring and stripe running back from the eye, but is paler below, has a small white flank stripe, and a pale tip to its bill.
+The mandarin duck is among the smaller species of waterfowl, with a shorter body and smaller overall body size than most dabbling ducks, and is slightly smaller than its American wood duck relative.
+The adult male has a small red bill, large white crescent above the eye and reddish face and "whiskers".
+The male's breast is purple with two vertical white bars, the flanks ruddy, and has two orange 'sail' feathers at the back (large feathers that stick up similar to boat sails).
+The female is similar to the female wood duck, with greyish-brown plumage, and a slender white eye-ring and stripe running back from the eye.
+The female is paler on the underside, has a small white flank stripe, and a pale tip to its bill.

-Both the males and females have crests, but the purple crest is more pronounced on the male.

-Like many other species of ducks, the male undergoes a moult after the mating season into eclipse plumage.
-When in eclipse plumage, the male looks similar to the female, but can be told apart by its bright yellow-orange or red beak, lack of any crest, and a less-pronounced eye-stripe.
+Both the males and females have crests, but the purple crest is more pronounced on the male.Like many other species of ducks, the male undergoes a moult after the mating season into eclipse plumage.
+When in eclipse plumage, the male looks similar to the female, but can be distinguished by its bright yellow-orange or red beak, lack of any crest, and a less pronounced eye-stripe.

-Mandarin ducklings are almost identical in appearance to wood ducklings, and very similar to mallard ducklings.
-The ducklings can be distinguished from mallard ducklings because the eye-stripe of mandarin ducklings (and wood ducklings) stops at the eye, while in mallard ducklings it reaches all the way to the bill.
+Mandarin duck ducklings are almost identical in appearance to wood duck ducklings, and very similar to mallard ducklings.
+The ducklings can be distinguished from mallard ducklings because the eye-stripe of mandarin duck ducklings (and wood duck ducklings) stops at the eye, while in mallard ducklings it reaches all the way to the bill.

-Mutations

-Various mutations of the mandarin duck are found in captivity.
-The most common is the white mandarin duck.
-Although the origin of this mutation is unknown, the constant pairing of related birds and selective breeding is presumed to have led to recessive gene combinations, leading in turn to genetic conditions including leucism.